 A 29-inch wheel will admittedly be a little bit slower to accelerate.
 But once you gain speed, the terrain which you can ride through will be much less troublesome than how it would seem with a 26-inch wheel.

-For longer rides, they are considered more efficient as they maintain momentum.
+For longer rides, they are more efficient as they maintain momentum.
 They also possess a higher attack angle, which means that they roll over obstacles with bigger ease.
 When it comes to cross-country enthusiasts, this bike has become such a popular choice.
-And it can be found for full-suspension, hardtail, and rigid models.
+And it comes in full-suspension, hardtail, and rigid models.

 The plus in the name means that this wheel is extra wide.
 That would be 2.8 inches of additional width.
 Comfort is enhanced with wider tires as rolling resistance is decreased by them.
 This is why the trend of wider tires is becoming so prevalent these days.